ruslanmv/How-to-chat-with-pdf-with-LLM/readme.md

 conda 23.1.0
 ```

-## Step 2.
-Environment creation

-The environments supported that I will consider is Python 3.10,
+The environments supported that I will consider is Python 3.9.4,

 I will create an environment called **chatpdf**, but you can put the name that you like.